SU-SWS/linky_clicky/UsingLinkClicky.md

 ### Functionality

- In our product development we need to test functionality of the site.
+ In our product development we need to test the functionality of a site.
 For our websites this includes:

 1. Behaviour: Does the site behave or function as expected?